Maxi-Drexler/privacy-pipeline/README.md

 │  privacy)   │    │                 │    │                 │
 └─────────────┘    └─────────────────┘    └─────────────────┘
 ```

+**Stages 1-4** are for model development: they select a small training subset, annotate it, and train a detector. **Stage 5** is for deployment: it applies the trained model to anonymise **all** images, not just the training subset.
+Stage 6 evaluates the results.

 **Between Stages 3 and 4**, manual annotation correction in CVAT is required.
 This is the only step requiring human intervention.